 If you're planning on switching to a new type of flooring, you can remove carpet yourself before having professionals install your new floors.
 Use the following guide and DIY checklist to safely dispose of old carpeting.

 Do not attempt to remove your carpet without the appropriate protective equipment.
 Carpets sit on top of sharp tack strips and have abrasive backings that can cause injuries.
+To ensure your safety during the removal process, it is crucial to wear heavy-duty work gloves, safety goggles, and knee pads.

 Removing carpet from a staircase is a similar process, but there will be a bit more repetition: